skpzk/Sharm/README.md

 # Sharm
-Sharm is an attempt to copy the behaviour of the Moog Shubharmonicon synthetizer.
+Sharm is an attempt to copy the behaviour of the Moog Shubharmonicon synthesizer.
+Note : This branch is without cython extensions, so it should run slower than the main branch but you don't have to compile anything.
+If you experience many underruns, try changing the buffer size in the line 14 of audioLib/Audio.py.

+As of now this branch is not fully functional, the cython filter extension in not removed yet.

 ### Set up:

-Note : As Sharm is written in Python, my pc was not able to run everything fast enough, so the filter and some functions are written in Cython (ie. C extensions for Python, see https://cython.org/).
-In the future, I may add precompiled wheels for evey distribution, and a branch without cython for faster computers.

 Clone the repo
 ```console